7 Reasons to Choose a Certified Financial Planner for Your Long Term and Retirement Financial Planning

 Details on the CFP Exam

-The last ‘E’ refers to the exam that all financial advisors take in order to get certified.
+The last ‘E’ refers to the cfp exam that all financial advisors take in order to get certified.

-The exam features 170 questions and takes six hours to complete.
+The cfp exam courses features 170 questions and takes six hours to complete.
 As of this writing, it costs $725 to take, not something to take lightly or wish to do twice when you’re just starting out in a career.